 Have you ever made muesli?
 Which ingredients do you include?

-- ½ cup whole grain oats, raw (For a heartier meal, double the oats to 4 tablespoons, we use rolled oats for the version we make in minutes and eat on the spot)
+- ½ cup whole grain oats, raw (For a heartier meal, add 4 tablespoons oats, we use rolled oats for the version we make in minutes and eat on the spot)

 - • ½ cup cherries, sliced